 Phase 1/2 Varlilumab/Sutent® Combination Study: In May 2015, we initiated a Phase 1/2 safety and tolerability study examining the combination of varlilumab and sunitinib (Sutent) in patients with metastatic clear cell renal cell carcinoma.
 The Phase 1 portion of the study will assess the safety and tolerability of varlilumab at varying doses when administered with sunitinib to identify a recommended dose for the Phase 2 portion of the study.
 The primary objective of the Phase 2 portion of the study is to assess the preliminary anti-tumor efficacy of the varlilumab/sunitinib combination measured by the overall response rate.
 Secondary objectives include safety and tolerability, pharmacokinetics, immunogenicity and further assessment of anti-tumor activity across a broad range of endpoints.
-We believe that the Phase 1 portion of the study will complete enrollment in the next few months and that the Phase 2 portion of the study will initiate by year-end 2016.
+We believe that the Phase 1 portion of the study will complete enrollment by year-end.